 Children’s Health and UT Southwestern Break Ground on New Dallas Pediatric Campus; Announce $100 Million Donation from…

 Another organizational collaboration we admire is in the animal welfare space.
 When Operation Kindness opened the doors to its Lifesaving Partnerships Hub in June, it was evident how much they rely on community collaboration when they invited specific partners to take their air time and speak to the gathered audience.
 Dallas Animal Services, Hearts & Bones Rescue, and Dallas Pets Alive have all become key allies in efforts to make Dallas a safe place for both humans and companion animals.
 By working together, these organizations have been able to offer more veterinary support, increase fostering of dogs and cats, decrease the number of animals feeding into Dallas Animal Services, and provide more opportunities for neighbors to receive spay/neuter services.

 What if joining together with community partners was helpful and not harmful?
-The Rees-Jones Foundation continues to appreciate our grantees who innovate through collaboration.
+The Rees-Jones Foundation continues to applaud our grantees who innovate through collaboration.
 These collaborations have the opportunity to get at the root issues of complex, systemic problems in our community.
 While solving problems is rewarding, it is even more fulfilling and lasting when we do it together.

+Children’s Health and UT Southwestern Break Ground on New Dallas Pediatric Campus; Announce $100 Million Donation from…